me-js-bro/hyprconf-install/README.md

 Please note that this script if fully ready now.
 But for `openSUSE`, there is a little issue in installing `Hypridle` && `xdg-desktop-portal-hyprland` because a little dependency is missing in the repo of this OS.
 After it's being added, then the script for `openSUSE` will be totally ready.

+## [ NOTE ]

+This is a rolling release config.
+I fix issues and add features very often.
+Just to update in with the latest commits, you have to use a `SUPER Shift U`.
+It will update to the latest `hyprconf`.

 ## Screenshots

 <details close>